The 7 Best Nail Hole Fillers for MDF and Wood Trim

 As the name implies, Donald Durham’s Putty is a rock-hard water-based putty that can be easily used for patching small holes in the wood.

-And for this reason, homeowners, carpenters, painters, handymen, and crafters are using this awesome filler for filling all kinds of holes as well as cracks no matter it’s in MDF wood, furniture, plaster, stone, cement, or concrete.
+Homeowners, carpenters, painters, handymen, hobbyists and crafters alike are discovering the versatility of this incredible filler for patching various types of holes and cracks – whether it’s in MDF wood, furniture, plaster, stone, cement, or concrete.

 What I LikeWhat I Didn’t Like